YakupTekeli/Angajman-RL/README.md

 ## 🛸 Project Overview

-**Angajman-RL** is an advanced Multi-Agent Reinforcement Learning (MARL) project designed to simulate and train a swarm of autonomous drones for coordinated kamikaze attacks.
+**Kamikaze Drone Swarm Engagement** is an advanced Multi-Agent Reinforcement Learning (MARL) project designed to simulate and train a swarm of autonomous drones for coordinated kamikaze attacks.
 The project utilizes a hierarchical control system combining a global **Swarm Coordinator** for high-level strategy and individual **RL Agents** for low-level tactical execution.

 The goal is to optimize the swarm's ability to neutralize high-value targets (Anti-Air Defense Systems - HSS) while navigating a hostile environment filled with dynamic threats.